hazae41/saumon/README.md

 ### Constraints

+Those constraints only apply when calling in-file macros, not when calling imported macros

-#### Regular functions
+#### Regular functions when calling in-file macros

-Macro functions MUST NOT be arrow functions or anonymous functions
+When calling an in-file macro, it MUST be defined as a regular function

 ❌